Mafia III: Reception

 Mafia III received "mixed or average" reviews from critics, according to review aggregator Metacritic.
 Critics praised the story, characters, and darker themes, but criticized the repetitive gameplay and the presence of numerous technical issues.

 Alex Donaldson of VG247 gave the game a mixed review, writing, "Mafia III features one of my [favorite] video game stories of the year, some gorgeous presentation, an amazing soundtrack and an interesting world.
 Sadly it also has by-the-numbers mission design and dubious performance."
 In his 2/5 star review, Sam White of The Guardian wrote, "To say Mafia III is a disappointment is an understatement.
 It has all of the surface components to form a great game: the writing and acting are superb, its direction and style are great, but its mechanical underpinnings are archaic and desperately unimaginative."

-Marty Sliva for IGN gave the game a score of 7.5 out of 10, summarizing his review with: "Mafia 3's strong characters and confident storytelling kept me engaged, even if the gameplay rarely delivered anything but bog-standard and repetitive open-world action.
+Marty Sliva of IGN gave the game a score of 7.5 out of 10, summarizing his review with: "Mafia 3's strong characters and confident storytelling kept me engaged, even if the gameplay rarely delivered anything but bog-standard and repetitive open-world action.
 That's a bummer, because Lincoln is an incredible protagonist and New Bordeaux is a fantastic setting thematically, and it would've been great to see them put to better use."
 Brian Mazique of Forbes gave the game an 8.1/10, saying, "This might not be everyone's cup of tea, but if you love a good character study and aren't in search of gameplay mechanics that break new ground in innovation and control, this is one you should own."

 Sales

 Mafia III was the second best-selling retail game in the UK in its week of release, behind FIFA 17.
 Mafia III sold 58.7% more than that of Mafia II in the UK.
 It debuted at number 9 on the Japanese sales charts, with 15,838 copies sold.
 On November 2, 2016, Take-Two Interactive announced that the game shipped in 4.5 million in it first week, setting a new launch record for 2K Games.
-On February 7, 2017, Take-Two Interactive announced that the game has now shipped 5 million copies.
+On February 7, 2017, Take-Two Interactive announced that the game shipped 5 million copies.
 By the end of March 2020, the game had sold more than 7 million copies.

 On release, it was found that the PC version was locked to 30 FPS; a patch to unlock the 30 FPS cap and address other issues in-game has since been released.